-Fluoride in Water—Good intentions based on bad science : Australia keeps fluoridating drinking water when Europe long ago banned fluoride because of its high toxicity.
+Fluoride in Water—Good intentions based on bad science: Australia is fluoridating drinking water, while Europe long ago banned fluoride because of its high toxicity.

 Why have other countries banned fluoride?
-Below is a list of some countries that either never have, or no longer fluoridate.
+Below is a list of some countries that never have or no longer fluoridate.
 Fluoridation is outdated science.
 In 2014 Israel joined a growing list of countries to ban fluoride in drinking water.

 What do European and other Governments know that our Australian Government doesn’t about fluoride in water?

-Fluoride in water—fluorosilicic acid (dangerous goods class 8) comes under many different names, all are classified by the Standard for the Uniform Scheduling of Drugs and Poisons (SUDP) as S7 poisons; and as health, physicochemical and ecotoxicological (environmental) hazards, according to the Australia’s National Occupational Health and Safety Commission (NOHSC).
+Fluoride in water—fluorosilicic acid (dangerous goods class 8) comes under many different names; the Standard classifies all for the Uniform Scheduling of Drugs and Poisons (SUDP) as S7 poisons; and as health, physicochemical and ecotoxicological (environmental) hazards according to Australia’s National Occupational Health and Safety Commission (NOHSC).

-When we heard that the water we drink and bathe in was being contaminated with fluorosilicic acid we had to investigate.
-The authorities clearly believe there are benefits to our teeth, but we wondered – were there other effects?
+When we heard that the water we drank and bathed in was being contaminated with fluorosilicic acid, we had to investigate.
+The authorities believe there are benefits to our teeth, but we wondered – were there other effects?

 FLUORIDE IN WATER – WE DISCOVERED

-- Fluorosilicic acid from this source is also contaminated with heavy metals such as lead, arsenic, aluminum, chromium, mercury, beryllium, cadmium, hydrogen fluoride and barium.
+- Fluorosilicic acid from this source is also contaminated with heavy metals such as lead, arsenic, aluminium, chromium, mercury, beryllium, cadmium, hydrogen fluoride and barium.

-- Fluoride is an industrial waste product that would cost the manufacturer millions to dispose of if they were not able to re label it and sell it to local councils to add to our water supply – for us to bathe, shower, cook with, drink, and give to our pets.
+- Fluoride is an industrial waste product that would cost the manufacturer millions to dispose of if they could not re-label it and sell it to local councils to add to our water supply – for us to bathe, shower, cook with, drink, and give to our pets.